Elisabeth (Zach Bryan album): Commercial performance

 Upon release, the album charted on the Heatseekers Albums chart, charting widely in 2023 following the increase in Bryan's profile after his chart successes with his 2022 album American Heartbreak and its accompanying single "Something in the Orange".
+The album has only ever been released on streaming services and has yet to be issued on physical media.

 Song removal and artwork change

 In 2022, Bryan removed the songs "Anita, Pt.
 2" and "Elisabeth" from streaming services.
 In June 2024, the artwork was also updated on streaming services to remove the photograph and album name.
-The album was named after and the artwork featured Bryan’s then-wife; the couple divorced in 2021.
+The album was named after and the artwork featured Bryan's then-wife; the couple divorced in 2021.